 4. Perfect Your Technique

-Are you brushing correctly?
-Wide, side-to-side strokes can cause scrapes along your gum line, Sesemann says.
+Is your way the right way?
+Wide, side-to-side strokes can scrape your gum line, Sesemann says.
 Hold your brush at a 45-degree angle to your gums, and make an up-and-down motion.
 Use short strokes.

 5. Switch Things Up

-Do you always begin brushing in the same place?
+Do you always begin in the same place?
 Dentists say most of us do.

 "Start in a different place so that you don't get lazy," Price says.
 By the time you get to the last area of your mouth, you may be bored.
 Stay aware of what you’re doing.